joeytakeda/misc/table.md

 Attributes
 @schemeidentifies the language used to describe the rendition.
+**Status**Optional**Datatype**teidata.enumerated**Legal values are:**

+css Cascading Stylesheet LanguageCascading Stylesheet Languagexslfo Extensible Stylesheet Language Formatting ObjectsExtensible Stylesheet Language Formatting Objectsfree Informal free text descriptionInformal free text descriptionother A user-defined rendition description languageA user-defined rendition description language

-**Status**Optional**Datatype**teidata.enumerated**Legal values are:**cssCascading Stylesheet LanguagexslfoExtensible Stylesheet Language Formatting ObjectsfreeInformal free text descriptionotherA user-defined rendition description language**Note**If no value for the @scheme attribute is provided, then the default assumption should be that CSS is in use.
+**Note**If no value for the @scheme attribute is provided, then the default assumption should be that CSS is in use.
 @schemeVersionsupplies a version number for the style language provided in scheme.
 **Status**Optional**Datatype**teidata.versionNumber**Note**If schemeVersion is used, then scheme should also appear, with a value other than free.